Audi A8 hybrid performance, engine & drive

-It’s easy to love the Audi A8 TFSI e's effortless performance and sublime refinement, but there are some small niggles
+It’s easy to love the Audi A8 TFSI e's effortless performance and sublime refinement, especially when cruising around on electric power

 |0-62mph||Top speed||Driven wheels||Power|